UK Immigration & Citizenship Lawyers

 This means that to make a successful application for indefinite leave to remain you have to show that during the qualifying period you haven’t been out of the UK for more than permitted periods of time.

-This may sound a bit over-complicated, but depending on the immigration route, the qualifying period may be 5 years (as for skilled workers or scale-up workers and their dependents, as well as dependents of Global Talent and Innovator visa holders), 3 years (Global talent and Innovator) or 10 years (private life or long residence applicants).
+Depending on your immigration route, the qualifying period may be 5 years (as for EU nationals with pre-settled status, skilled workers and scale-up workers and their dependents, and dependents of Global Talent and Innovator visa holders), 3 years (for Global talent and Innovator visa holders) or 10 years (family life 10-year route, private life visa holders or long residence applicants), or even 20 years for applicants for permission to stay under the private life route who do not have a valid visa at the time of applying.

 Permissible absences also depend on the immigration route and the date of absences.